WANdisco/wandisco-documentation-ldm/docs/getting-started.md

 3. Add storages by clicking the pulsing + button.
 You need at least one source and one target.

 ### Troubleshooting
+**I don’t have internet connection on my target machine.
+What do I do?**
+Download the LiveData Migrator and OneUI files manually.
+Check your working directory in the XYZ to find the files.

 **How do I check the logs?**
 In your terminal, run the following commands: